djjeff06/Symphony-Project/README.md

 - CPU: Any modern multi-core processor
 - Python: 3.10.12 (ensure dependencies are installed)

-> Note: For inference/testing, a GPU is recommended but not strictly required.

 ## Instructions

 1. Download the dataset: https://www.space.ntu.edu.tw/navigate/a/#/s/7BDECE88F1184391AF062D5383E3B5686BL